chukaofili/rabbitmq-ha/README.md

 # rabbitmq-ha

-Bootstrap RabbitMQ Cluster on Kubernetes
+Bootstrap a highly available RabbitMQ Cluster on Kubernetes with TLS support using letsencrpt certificates.

 ## Pre-requisites